renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-data.md

 import Icon from "@site/src/components/icon";

-# Data components in Langflow
+# Data components in Aiexec

 Data components load data from a source into your flow.